I’ve been waiting awhile to post this recipe for gluten-free pretzels.

 Making the flaxseed/chia seed mixture.
 While the yeast is rising, melt the butter.
 When it is entirely melted and hot, pour it into a bowl with the flaxseed and chia seed.
 Whisk them all together, quickly, until the flaxseed and chia seed have combined with the butter.
 The mixture will look like wet, clumped sand.

 Making the dough.
-Put the sweet rice flour, buckwheat flour, corn flour, white rice flour, and potato starch into a large bowl.
-Whisk them together until they are fully incorporated into one flour and aerated.
-Add this flour mixture to the bowl of the stand mixer, along with the flaxseed/chia seed mixture.
+Put the flour into the bowl of the stand mixer, along with the flaxseed/chia seed mixture.
 Run the mixer on medium speed until the dough has formed and whirls around the paddle stiffly, about 5 minutes.

 Letting the dough rise.
 Grease a large bowl.
 Add the dough, which will be stiffer than typical gluten-free bread dough but still not quite as stiff as a typical gluten dough.
 Cover the bowl with plastic wrap and put it in a warm place in your kitchen until it has risen by at least half its volume, about 1 hour.